 How do federal employment numbers compare to other industries?

-The size of the federal workforce is comparable to that of the information industry (publishing, broadcasting, telecommunications), which has just over 3 million employees.
-The next-closest industry in size is education services (schools, colleges, universities, and training centers), with approximately 3.8 million workers.
+The size of the federal workforce is comparable to the information industry (publishing, broadcasting, telecommunications), which employs just over 3 million people.
+Size-wise, the next-closest industry is education services (schools, colleges, universities, and training centers), with approximately 3.8 million workers.

-Learn more about the federal government's workforce, and get the data directly in your inbox by signing up for our email newsletter.
+Learn more about the nation’s fastest-growing professions and get the data directly to your inbox by signing up for our weekly newsletter.

 Page sources and methodology